czernous/persian-hugo/exampleSite/content/post/looking-for-a-simple-afro-hair-care-routine-i-got-you.md

 ## **Protective hairstyles**

 These are[ low manipulation hairstyles](https://www.glamour.com/gallery/cute-protective-styles) like buns, cornrows, box braids, weaves.
 Less manipulation means less breakage.
-So including these in your hair regime can be the difference between damaged hair prone to breakage and bouncy hair that po**The takeaway**
+So including these in your hair regime can be the difference between damaged hair prone to breakage and healthy bouncy hair

+## **The takeaway**

 This routine shouldn’t be followed to a T. Adapt it according to your hair type and your lifestyle.

 You might need to wash your hair less often if you have a desk job and wash it more often if you work out.

 However, I wouldn’t suggest washing it more than twice a week.

-Need content to educate customers about their natural hair?
-Contact me.
+So, what does your hair care routine look like?

+Is there anything thing else you do, that isn't mentioned here?

+Comment below!